View by Product

 Video conferencing organizers can now record video conferences without costly and sophisticated solutions.
 Epiphan’s recorders series offers high-performance solutions that allow broadcasting and recording of video conference events.
 These products are an effective means of delivering different audio-video conference streams through the network and recording them on solid state memory or to a network storage device.
 This capability enables a meeting holder to record the conference in a high quality for those who could not attend.

-How does video conferencing work with the VGA Recorder Standard™ recording appliance?
+How does video conferencing work with the Lecture Recorder x2™ recording appliance?
 Read on to know more on this subject.
 In our example the video conference organizers will stream a DVI/HDMI camera signal along with analog audio and record it on a USB flash drive.

 Equipment Needed to Demonstrate this Application